cdosorioeagle/cdosorioeagle/README.md

 ## I'm Software Engineer

+Full-Stack developer with more than 4 years of experience.
+I consider myself a committed person with a lot of passion for programming, I love constantly learning and acquiring new skills and tools to improve my capabilities.

 ### Programming languages and Frameworks:

 - 🔭 I currently work at Banco Industrial on the Zigi App project as Backend Developer